ForTheLoveOfLearning/DP-602/README.md

 ## About

-The page is meant to help support your learning journey with all things Lakehouses in Microsoft Fabric and specifically, aligned with the Microsoft Applied Skill, DP-601.
+The page is meant to help support your learning journey with all things Warehouses in Microsoft Fabric and specifically, aligned with the Microsoft Applied Skill, DP-602.

 Don't forget to star (🌟) this repo to find it easier later.

 ## Content

 <img src="https://fortheloveoflearning.github.io/DP-602/DP-602_Mindmap.svg">